maria-mastropietro/Rubin-Asteroid-Analysis-Pipeline/README.md

 python3 split_found_objects.py
 ```
 This splits the objects in found_objects.txt into:<br>
-- choose_physical.txt, for objects with total observations >= 165, where both the Fourier and LSM analyses can be done;<br>
+- `choose_physical.txt`, for objects with total observations >= 165, where both the Fourier and LSM analyses can be done;<br>
-- choose_lsm.txt, for objects with total observations < 165, where only the LSM analysis can be done.
+- `choose_lsm.txt`, for objects with total observations < 165, where only the LSM analysis can be done.

 ## Select NEAs and MBOs
 Run:
 ```bash
 python3 search_NEA_MBO.py
 ```
-This comments out the asteroids that are neither NEAs nor MBOs in choose_physical.txt and choose_lsm.txt.
+This comments out the asteroids that are neither NEAs nor MBOs in `choose_physical.txt` and `choose_lsm.txt`.

 ## Run the period analyses
 Before running the period-analysis scripts, check the contents of `choose_physical.txt` and `choose_lsm.txt`.